colinjlacy/golang-ast-inspection/README.md

 - For each PID found, pulls the environment variables assigned to the process
 - Writes the output of each to an output file

-I'll probably keep adding stuff.
-Please feel free to contribute or make suggestions.
+Please feel free to make suggestions, either here or in the initiative's [Slack discussion](https://cloud-native.slack.com/archives/C09S7A5T3GF).

 ## System compatibility